HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Code Metadata

-Within a CodeSystem definition, the caret syntax can be used to set metadata attributes for individual concepts (e.g., elements of CodeSystem.concept.designation and CodeSystem.concept.property).
+Within a CodeSystem definition, the caret syntax MAY be used to set metadata attributes for individual concepts (e.g., elements of CodeSystem.concept.designation and CodeSystem.concept.property).

 For a path to a code within a code system, use this syntax: